What’s a SIPP (Self-Invested Personal Pension)?

 Can I transfer a pension into a SIPP?

 Usually, yes you can.
 It depends on the type of pension or its features, though.
 Combining pensions can make managing them – and keeping an eye on how your retirement’s looking overall – much easier.
-But it’s worth taking some time to think about whether it’s the best option for you as transferring isn’t always right for everyone.
+But it’s worth taking some time to think about whether it’s the best option for you as transferring isn't right for everyone.
+You'll need to check whether you'll lose any valuable pension benefits, whether you'll pay any exit fees and have the same investment choices, plus there's no guarantee you'll be better off by switching.

 You’ll also need to check whether your new provider can accept your particular pension.
 Here you can find out more about transferring pensions.

 Also, you’ll need to be comfortable managing your own investments and making your own investment decisions.
-As always, if you’re not sure, it’s a good idea to talk to a financial adviser.
+As always, if you’re not sure, it's a good idea to talk to a financial advisor.
+You can find one at Unbiased - there will be a charge for advice, but there are often a number of ways to pay.